 Other Guitars to Consider

 The Fender Player Stratocaster is a fantastic guitar and we’d gladly recommend it to anybody looking for a guitar in this style.
 However, if you’d like to consider some alternative options, fortunately there are lots to choose from.

 After Leo left Fender, he went on to co-found G&L, and many say it’s there that he did his best work.
 The G&L Tribute Legacy is the Stratocaster-style guitar he made at G&L and it’s packed with some fantastic features.
 The Dual Fulcrum vibrato bridge system, for example, is widely considered to be far superior to the Fender Synchronized Tremolo.
 It features similar alnico single-coil pickups, with wonderful vintage voicing, and it costs significantly less than the Fender.

 The Squier Classic Vibe ’70s is the flagship model in the Squier lineup, and as such often finds itself compared to the Player Series.
 Like the Player Series, it’s a genuine Stratocaster with a full-size body, but rather than being a modern-style guitar, it’s designed to perform more like a vintage model from the 1970s.
 It features quality alnico pickups that sound fantastic, but unfortunately like many Strats, it lacks the bridge tone control.

 Final Thoughts on the Fender Player Stratocaster

 It’s hard to feel anything but love for the Fender Player Stratocaster.
-It performed brilliantly throughout our testing, and despite being quite a bit more expensive than its closest competition, it still offers great value for money when you consider that it’s a stage and studio ready Fender for well under $1000.
+It performed brilliantly throughout our testing.
+Despite being quite a bit more expensive than its closest competition, it still offers great value for money when you consider you’re getting it’s a stage- and studio-ready Fender for well under $1,000.
 Guitars like the Squier Classic Vibe series come close, but in terms of everything from tone control to playability, the Fender is the clear choice.